TIP: Turn Your Phone On Its Side For A Better Viewing Experience!

 And we can help your rehabilitation and recovery after a fracture.

-Although the risks of injury have been shown to be lower in cricket than contact sports such as rugby or football, the risk of a an injury is still a real treat to any cricket players' career.
-The repetitive and one-sided nature of the sport often give rise to injury to the joints, ligaments and muscles.
+Although the risks of injury have been shown to be lower in cricket than contact sports such as rugby or football, the risk of an injury is still a real threat to any cricket players’ career.
+The repetitive and one-sided nature of the sport often gives rise to injury to the joints, ligaments and muscles.

 As with many sports, cricket injuries fall into two categories: traumatic and overuse.

-Therefore, more and more cricket teams use Chiropractic to keep their payers off the bench with injuries.
+Therefore, more and more cricket teams use Chiropractic to keep their players off the bench with injuries.

 Whilst it is unusual for games to last for more than one day unless you are playing professionally, club players often play multiple matches per weekend with training and evening games during the week.